Coronavirus (COVID-19): the policing response and what you need to know

 - General health advice: For health and hygiene advice visit the NHS website – you can also visit the website for advice on when to call 111.

 - Protecting yourself: Find out the 5 main things you can do to protect yourself and your community on the Public Health England website.

 - Advice for those displaying symptoms: It’s essential to stay at home and self-isolate if you or anyone you are live with are displaying symptoms.
-See official advice for staying at home, for households with possible COVID-19 infection and social distancing to protect vulnerable groups.
+See official advice for staying at home, for households with possible COVID-19 infection and how to stop the spread of coronavirus.

-- Advice for those self-isolating: If you’re self-isolating and feeling anxious about the Coronavirus situation, or if you are feeling isolated, please visit the Every Mind Matters website.
+- Wellbeing advice: If you are experiencing anxiety about lockdown lifting, or are feeling isolated or anxious about the Coronavirus situation, please visit the Every Mind Matters website.